azadDsync/fineart-client/README.md

 8) Updating docs

-   - If your change affects setup, environment variables, or deployment, update this README and any other docs.
+   - If your change affects setup, environment variables, or deployment, update this README and xyz.md in documentation folder.

 9) Ownership & follow-ups